2024 Fall Courses

 Level I embraces an entire gamut of health and safety issues by focussing on hazard recognition and the rights and responsibilities of the workplace parties, as prescribed by existing legislation.
 This 30-hour core program consists of seven modules that identify the respective roles of the workplace parties - management, government and labour regarding health and safety; explains current health and safety legislation, provincial or federal; discusses how the body functions and the damaging effect hazards have on it; features carcinogens, and how to recognize them and toxic substances, as well as their sources.

-2. WHSC Level 2 Law (Provincial)
+2. WHSC Level 2 Committees (Provincial)

 3. Prevention Link - ODRT WSIB Level 1 & 2